+IMPLEMENTATION GOALS

-IMPLEMENTATION GOALS & ACTIONS POLICY ELEMENTS
+POLICY ELEMENTS

-IMPLEMENTATION GOALS & ACTIONS
+IMPLEMENTATION GOALS

-Because implementation is the first step in a transformation of public urban forest management, in order for a plan to be effective, and produce change, implementation of the plan must spell out clear, measurable objectives.
-These objectives must be broad to accommodate the scope of the plan, and must address the strategic purpose (as opposed to a tactical purpose) of the plan.
-The success of the plan will be measured in terms of the City's response to addressing the items laid out in the form of the Departmental Operational Plans and in making strides in advancing the Urban Forester functions.
-If implementation goals are met, there should be a marked change in the performance measures, which, as a whole, can be considered a report card on the City's urban forest resource management.
+mplementation is the first step in the transformation of public urban forest management.
+In order for a comprehensive plan to be effective and produce change implementation of the plan must spell out clear, measurable objectives.
+These objectives must be broad to accommodate the scope of the Plan, the strategic purpose (as opposed to a tactical purpose) of the plan.
+The success of the Plan will be measured in terms of the City's response to addressing the items laid out in the form of the Departmental Operational Plans and in making strides in advancing the Urban Forester functions.
+If implementation goals are met, there should be a marked change in the Performance Indicators, which, as a whole, can be considered a report card on the City's urban forest resource management.